 Rin: Daughters of MnemosyneThis is a set of OVAs based on a light novel.
 It's hard to explain in just a few words, but very basically it gives an interesting view on what being immortal might really be like.
 I really like it, but be warned, it's definitely not for kids!

 Shakugan no Shana IIThis is the second season of this well-known series that's like 20 genres in one.
-The first season was done translated by a different company, so before I translated this and other Shana stuff I went and did a ton of research first.
+The first season was translated by a different company, so before I translated this and other Shana stuff did a ton of research first to mimic the previous translators' style.

 Shakugan no Shana IIIThis is the third and last installment in the Shakugan no Shana series.
 I wasn't the translator for this project, but I was in charge of ensuring the translation's terminology and style remained consistent with the previous seasons.

 Shakugan no Shana SThis is an OVA full of side-story type stuff to Season 2.
 It's a little more lighthearted and goofy, which made it fun to work on.
-Again, I also lots and lots of extras with this Shana stuff too!
+Again, I also translated lots and lots of extras for this Shana stuff too!

 Shakugan no Shana: The MovieThis is the theatrical retelling of the first story arc in the series.
 Since I hadn't worked on Season 1 myself, it was nice getting to work on this stuff that happens early in the story.
 Lots of extra content too!

-Shin-chanThis probably doesn't need much introduction :P I did the initial script translations and a ton of market-research stuff for the first run on Adult Swim.
+Shin-chanThis staple Japanese show probably doesn't need much introduction!
+I did the initial script translations and a ton of market-research stuff for the first run on Adult Swim.
 I don't work on this anymore, but it was a ton of fun.

 Slayers Evolution-RThis is the fifth season of the Slayers series.
 I don't remember too much right now, but I do recall really enjoying working on this show.
 It also brings some resolution to past mysteries and plot points.